Everyday Sunshine: The Story of Fishbone: Release

-Everyday Sunshine had its world premiere during the 2010 Los Angeles Film Festival, on June 19, 2010 followed by a semi-acoustic performance reuniting three of Fishbone's original members Chris Dowd, Norwood Fisher, and Dirty Walt.
-This premiere helped mark Fishbone's 25th anniversary whose EP first debuted in 1985.
+Everyday Sunshine had its world premiere during the 2010 Los Angeles Film Festival, on June 19, 2010, followed by a semi-acoustic performance reuniting three of Fishbone's original members Chris Dowd, Norwood Fisher, and Dirty Walt.
+This premiere helped mark Fishbone's 25th anniversary whose EP debuted in 1985.

-After screening at SXSW and more than 150 film festivals around the world the film opened in select theaters on October 7, 2011 and continued to screen theatrically throughout the United States and Canada until the Spring of 2012.
+After screening at SXSW and more than 150 film festivals around the world the film opened in select theaters on October 7, 2011, and continued to screen theatrically throughout the United States and Canada until the Spring of 2012.

 A shorter, more historically themed version of the film aired on American Public Television's AfroPoP series hosted by stand-up comedian Wyatt Cenac, along with occasional broadcasts on the PBS TV station KQED documentary series Truly, CA.

-In honor of Black History Month Everyday Sunshine: The Story of Fishbone debuted exclusively on iTunes on February 1, 2012 followed by a DVD release by the home video distributor, The Cinema Guild, on February 21, 2012.
+In honor of Black History Month Everyday Sunshine: The Story of Fishbone debuted exclusively on iTunes on February 1, 2012, followed by a DVD release by the home video distributor, The Cinema Guild, on February 21, 2012.

-In addition to interviews on MTV and with Tavis Smiley for promotion of the film's release the band performed on ABC's late-night talk show "Jimmy Kimmel Live!" on January 30, 2012 and Fishbone's lead singer Angelo Moore was a musical guest on "Late Night with Jimmy Fallon" on June 27, 2012.
+In addition to interviews on MTV and with Tavis Smiley for promotion of the film's release the band performed on ABC's late-night talk show "Jimmy Kimmel Live!" on January 30, 2012, and Fishbone's lead singer Angelo Moore was a musical guest on "Late Night with Jimmy Fallon" on June 27, 2012.

 Reception

 The film was critically acclaimed.
-At Rotten Tomatoes, the film has a 100% "certified fresh" score, with an average rating of 7.40/10, based on 48 reviews.
+At Rotten Tomatoes, the film has a 100% score, with an average rating of 7.40/10, based on 48 reviews.
 The website's critical consensus reads, "Everyday Sunshine: The Story of Fishbone is an entertaining, heartwarming, and balanced documentary about the influential Los Angeles band."
 It was Rotten Tomatoes' highest scoring movie of 2011.
-At Metacritic it has a weighted average score of 69 out of 100, based on 16 reviews, indicating "generally favorable reviews".
+At Metacritic it has a weighted average score of 69 out of 100, based on 16 reviews.

 The New Yorker's Ben Greenman wrote, "Perceptive, plainspoken, frequently gripping...
 Many bands have a might-have-been story, but few have a story that reflects such rich and paradoxical ideas."
 The Portland Mercury's Ned Lannamann called it "One of the best music documentaries, period."